 – Wet wipes – Pre-moistened wipe are useful for cleaning your hands when you’re on the go.

-– Umbrella, rain poncho or quick-drying clothes – We typically wear quick-drying clothes and don’t bother with a rain jacket or umbrella.
+– Umbrella or quick-drying clothes – We typically wear quick-drying clothes and don’t bother with an umbrella.
+We’ve also worn breathable, waterproof jackets with a hood.

 Other considerations